- A Brief History: Uniting Prahran

 Bold – We face injustice head on and stand up for what is right and true with confidence and strength.

-Prahran Mission acknowledges the traditional owners and Elders past and present across Australia, with particular acknowledgment to the traditional custodians of the lands where our offices are located.
+Uniting Prahran acknowledges the traditional owners and Elders past and present across Australia, with particular acknowledgment to the traditional custodians of the lands where our offices are located.
 We pay our respects to the Elders, both past and present, and to those of the future, for they hold the memories, the traditions, the cultures and aspirations of Aboriginal Australia.
 We must always remember that under the concrete and asphalt this land is, was, and will always be, traditional Aboriginal land.
 We stand in the light of their presence and seek to move forward together.

 Cultural Diversity and Values in Aboriginal Communities